40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 2. Azure Internal Load Balancer probes and send the packet to the active FGT - s: 172.16.137.4 - d: a.b.c.d
 3. FGT inspects the packet and when allowed performs source NAT using IP pool settings to the secondary IP on the external interface - s: 172.16.136.7 (or 8) - d: a.b.c.d
 4. The Azure router will NAT the source IP of the packet to the attached public IP - s: w.x.y.z - d: a.b.c.d
-5. The server responds to the request - s: a.b.c.d d: w.x.y.z
+5. The server responds to the request - s: a.b.c.d - d: w.x.y.z
-6. The Azure router NAT the destination address to the private IP of the secondary IP configuration of the external NIC attached to the public IP - s: a.b.c.d - d: 172.16.136.7 (or 8)
+6. The Azure router NATs the destination address to the private IP of the secondary IP configuration of the external NIC attached to the public IP - s: a.b.c.d - d: 172.16.136.7 (or 8)
 7. The active FGT accepts the return packet after inspection.
 It translates and routes the packet to the client - s: a.b.c.d - d: 172.16.137.4

 #### Outbound NAT configuration

 Outbound connectivity in Azure has several properties that are specific to the platform.
 These need to be taken into account.

-For more information on outbound connections in Azure the Microsoft documentation can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections)
+For more information on outbound connections in Azure the Microsoft documentation can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections).

 To configure the 1-to-1 outbound connectivity to a service there are 2 resources that need to be verified/configured: